LSHTMPathogenSeqLab/LSHTMPathogenSeqLab.github.io/collections/_posts/2023-11-11-Capacity-Strengthening-omics-workshop-in-Dhaka.md

 hidden: false
 author: jthorpe
 link: none
+titleForBox: Capacity strengthening 'Omics workshop in Dhaka
-brief:  Return to Bangladesh for a workshop in 'omics
+brief:  Return to Bangladesh for a workshop in 'Omics
 excerpt_separator: "<!--more-->"
 ---